svmdevelopment/SwitchButton/README.md

-SwitchCheckbox
+SwitchButton
 ==============

 A small (inline) switch with textlabels that replaces a checkbox.
 Mainly written in CSS and brought together in a lightweight jQuery plugin.
+For an example visit <a href="http://svmdevelopment.github.io/SwitchButton/">the demo page</a>.

 <strong>How to use:</strong>